mathiasrichter/shapiro/README.md

 # Shapiro
 Model data as knowledge graphs using the JSON-LD syntax and use these models in API definitions/implementations and all other code consuming data based on these models.

 Make the use of these machine-readable model definitions pervasive throughout all phases of the software lifecycle (design, implement, test, release) and the lifecycle of the data originating from software built using these models.
-Transform human-consumable documentation from these models.

 Express non-functional requirements like security, traceability/lineage, data quality in the models and bind them to the instances of data wherever the data is distributed to and used.